What can happen if I am on a train without a valid ticket?

 The full fare can be charged for your journey

 Under the National Rail Conditions of Carriage you could be charged the full fare for the journey.
 Typical examples of being found aboard a train with an invalid ticket include: where you have a ticket but have forgotten your Railcard; or where you have an Off-peak ticket but travel in the peak; or where you have an Advance ticket but are on the wrong train.
 In some instances you may be charged the full Anytime (peak hours) fare; in others it may be the cheapest fare available for journeys made at that time.

 You can be issued with an Unpaid Fare Notice (UFN)

-If on-train staff consider that your ticket is not valid and that a full fare should be charged you can pay immediately and then, if desired, complain to the train operating company to seek redress.
-If you do not have the means to pay immediately – or choose to complain/appeal before paying – the inspector can issue an Unpaid Fare Notice (UFN).
+If staff on the train consider that your ticket is not valid and that a full fare should be charged you can pay immediately and then, if desired, complain to the train operating company to seek redress.
+If you do not have the means to pay immediately – or if you choose to complain/appeal before paying – the inspector can issue an Unpaid Fare Notice (UFN).
 This is not a fine or a penalty but an ‘invoice’ for the fare for the train you are on.
-However, as the full-price Anytime (peak) fare is charged, this can be a considerable amount of money.

 You can be issued with a Penalty Fare